Tselhacode/tselhacode/README.md

 ## Hi there, I'm Tenzin!
 Welcome to my page!👋

-I’m a full-stack AI software engineer and MSc Computer Science (AI) student at Toronto Metropolitan University, with an interdisciplinary background spanning software engineering and philosophy.
+I’m a MSc Computer Science (AI) student at Toronto Metropolitan University, with an interdisciplinary background spanning software engineering and philosophy.
 I’m passionate about building intelligent systems that solve real-world problems at the intersection of AI, software, and human-centered design.
 My work spans end-to-end web development, retrieval systems, machine learning, and scalable AI-powered applications.

 I’m constantly exploring new technologies and enjoy turning research ideas into practical tools.